-(ii) Show that there exists an infinite sequence of points $(x_1, x_2, \ldots) \in \mathbb{R}^m$ such that any (m+1) of them are affinely independent.
-Hence show that if (V_X, X) is an abstract simplicial complex with all simplices of dimension $\leq n$, then there is a simplicial complex K in \mathbb{R}^{2n+1} with abstraction isomorphic to (V_X, X) .

-2. Show that there are triangulations of the torus, Klein bottle, and projective plane as follows:
+- (ii) Show that if (V_X, X) is an abstract simplicial complex, then there is a simplicial complex K with abstraction isomorphic to (V_X, X) .
+[Hint: Start with a simplex.] - 2.
+Show that there are triangulations of the torus, Klein bottle, and projective plane as follows: